obsidianmd/obsidian-help/en/User interface/Use tabs in Obsidian.md

 You can also split a tab group by dragging a tab to the bottom of another tab.

+### Resize a tab group

+To resize a tab group, hover the cursor over an edge of the tab group.
+The edge becomes highlighted when it can be dragged to resize.

+You can resize sidebars similarly to make more space for the tab groups in the middle.

 ### Move tab to a new window

 **Drag and drop:**